hudochenkov/sketchkeys/README.md

 # How to work

-All files for production are compiled with [Grunt].
+All files for production are compiled with [Gulp].
 CSS compiled with [PostCSS].
 JavaScript libs and plugins are concatenated to the single file.
 Images are optimized and SVG compiled to SVG-sprite.
 HTML just copied.

 ## Setup